laper01/messangerBot/README.md

 You can define your Verify Token in the filed of MESSENGER_VERIFY_TOKEN in .env.
 This token is for Facebook to confirm the origin of the response is from your bot server.
 ![alt text](https://user-images.githubusercontent.com/662387/71392880-cb613b00-2644-11ea-928f-7941a6d955d0.png)

+                            #Deploy to heroku

+##Heroku​

+Heroku is one of the most popular hosting services.
+Not only the clear document, ease of scalability, using Git for deployment, but also the friendly free pricing plan for experiment purpose.

+In the following, you can see the necessary steps of Heroku Deployment:
+###Step 1: Create a Heroku Account and Download Heroku CLI​

+First, sign up a Heroku account if you haven't, then download and install Heroku CLI.

+    Note: For the full command list, please refer to Heroku's doc, Heroku CLI Commands.

+###Step 2: Heroku Login and Create a Heroku App​

+Before going further, make sure you have login your Heroku account by:

+heroku login

+Then, you can create a Heroku app by the below command.

+heroku create <your-heroku-app-name>

+    Note: You may see some app name regulation if you don't meet it.
+For example: Name must start with a letter, end with a letter or digit and can only contain lowercase letters, digits, and dashes

+Once you created your Heroku app successfully, you could see a deployment address for your app like https://<your-heroku-app-name>.herokuapp.com/.
+You can note it down for the coming webhook setting.
+###Step 3: Fill in Environment Variables to Heroku​

+Config the environment variables of your Heroku app with the following commands: heroku config:set -a <your-heroku-app-name> <ENV_KEY_01>=<ENV_VALUE_01>.

+For chat channels require multiple environment variables, you may use commands like heroku config:set -a <your-heroku-app-name> <ENV_KEY_01>=<ENV_VALUE_01> <ENV_KEY_02>=<ENV_VALUE_02>.

+For example:

+heroku config:set -a <your-heroku-app-name> MESSENGER_PAGE_ID=xxxxxx MESSENGER_ACCESS_TOKEN=xxxxxx MESSENGER_APP_ID=xxxxxx MESSENGER_APP_SECRET=xxxxxx MESSENGER_VERIFY_TOKEN=xxxxxx

+###Step 4: Using Git in Your Bottender App​

+Deployment of Heroku depends on Git.
+Make sure you have run git init and make the first commit in your Bottender app.

+For example:

+git init
+git add .
+git commit -am "first commit"

+###Step 5: Deploy Your Bot to Heroku and Set Up Webhook​

+When you try to set up the webhook, some chat channels (e.g., Messenger) might ask for an immediate bot server verification.
+So, we recommend you to set up the webhook after your Bottender app server running.

+There are two basic types of webhook setup:

+    Set up webhook by Developer Console UI, e.g., Messenger, LINE, Slack Set up webhook by CLI, e.g., Messenger, Telegram, Viber

+###Step 5a: Set Up Webhook by UI of Developer Console​

+Use Heroku CLI by Git push to complete the deployment.

+heroku git:remote -a <your-heroku-app-name>
+git push heroku master

+Then fill in your webhook URL on the developer console of the chat channel.

+    Note: If you are not familiar with webhook setup, you may refer to Bottender docs, Messenger Setup, LINE Setup, and Slack Setup.

+    Note: If you haven't changed your webhook path in bottender.config.js, by default, your Messenger Bot webhook is https://<your-heroku-app-name>.herokuapp.com/webhooks/messenger; your LINE Bot webhook is https://<your-heroku-app-name>.herokuapp.com/webhooks/line, etc.

+###Step 5b: Set Up Webhook by CLI​

+You can benefit from the Procfile feature of Heroku, which specifies the commands executed by the app on startup.
+We are going to use two process types of Procfile:

+    web process type: tell Heroku to run your bot server for every dyno release process type: set up webhook before a new release is deployed to production

+    Note: For more information about Procfile, see The Procfile.

+Using a Messenger Bot as an example, the Procfile looks like the below with default webhook path settings:

+// Procfile

+web: npm start
+release: echo "Y" | npx bottender messenger webhook set -w https://<your-heroku-app-name>.com/webhooks/messenger

+    Note:

+        The echo "Y" aims to answer the first interactive CLI prompt If you haven't changed your webhook path in bottender.config.js, by default, your Messenger Bot webhook is https://<your-heroku-app-name>.herokuapp.com/webhooks/messenger; your LINE Bot webhook is https://<your-heroku-app-name>.herokuapp.com/webhooks/line, etc.

+Finally, You can use Heroku CLI by Git push to complete the deployment and let Heroku runs the Procfile to help you finish the webhook setup.

+heroku git:remote -a <your-heroku-app-name>
+git push heroku master

+###Step 6: Completed!​

 to deploy finish app can be seen in link: https://bottender.js.org/docs/advanced-guides-deployment